- Off road parking

 Two ground floor bedrooms: 1 x king-size double, 1 x double.
 Ground floor bathroom with bath, shower over, basin and WC.
 First floor open plan living area with kitchen, dining area and sitting area with woodburner.

 Electric storage heating with woodburner.
 Electric oven and hob, microwave, fridge, freezer, dishwasher, TV with Freeview, DVD, CD, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Enclosed front lawned garden with furniture and BBQ.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 8 mins walk, pub 4.5 miles.
 Note: Catering is available by prior arrangement with owner.
 Note: Stabling and grazing for horses is available by prior arrangement with owner.
-Note: Mobile signal intermittent.
+Note: WiFi and mobile signal is intermittent.

 - Last minute